porterwilcox/supervised-learning/README.md

 3. Compare model performance using appropriate metrics and visualizations.
 4. Summarize findings and discuss the challenges and insights gained during the project.

+## Video Presentation
+Find the video on YouTube at [Intro to ML | Supervised Learning Final Video Presentation](https://youtu.be/H4mmvlXyvjg)

 ## Installation

 To set up the project environment, follow these steps: